Dipti821/DSA_Questions/count_inversions.md

 ## Approach 2: Fenwick Tree

+### Idea:
+Traverse through the array and for every index find the number of smaller elements on its right side of the array .
+Sum up the counts of all the indexes in the array and print the sum.

-In this approach, we will create a Fenwick tree with every element having value 0 and map the given array to get the position of every element according to sorted order and then iterate through the positions and update the Fenwick tree to 1 for every element.
+In this approach, we will create a Fenwick tree with every element having value 0 and map the given array to get the position of every element according to sorted order and then iterate through the positions and update the Fenwick tree to 1 for every element.(As value can be very big and maybe negative so we convert array into relative ordering)

 The steps are as follows: